satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 4. Quantify review quality.

+5. Expedite reviews and allow for post-publication review.

 We argue that these solutions can be addressed by building upon computer programming code management systems.

-We provide examples of current code review systems that offer opportunities for addressing the above problems, and offer
+We provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

-the relevance of current code review systems
+relevance of current code review systems

-and suggestions for enhancing code review systems for article review.
+suggestions for enhancing code review systems for article review.

-provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
+provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to evaluate and possibly replicate the results of a study.

 Moreover, such systems would enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their